Vijayasinhji Chhatrasinhji: Personal life

 His daughter, Princess Premila of Rajpipla was born in 1949, and was subsequently educated at Heathfield School, Ascot.
 In her mothers footsteps she became a British fashion model, a businesswoman and a socialite.

 Legacy

 After his death in 1951, his widow, Ella Devi of Rajpipla continued his legacy as a quality breeder of racing horses.

-A bronze statue of Chhatrasinhji on horseback, by G. K. Mhatre (1879-1947), a pioneering sculptor of Pre-Independence India who attended Sir Jamsetjee Jeejebhoy School of Art, has adorned the main square of Rajpipla since 1952.
+A bronze statue on horseback in his honour has adorned the main square of Rajpipla since 1952.
+It was crafted by G. K. Mhatre (1879-1947), a pioneering sculptor of Pre-Independence India who attended Sir Jamsetjee Jeejebhoy School of Art.
 Known as the Kala Ghoda (Black Horse) circle, it remains a prominent landmark of the city.
 The square was restored with new railings in 2017, giving the statue greater prominence.